silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 There's two main methods used to publish a versioned DataObject:
 * `publishSingle()` publishes this record to live from the draft
-* `publishRecursive()` publishes this record, and any dependant objects this record may refer to.
+* `publishRecursive()` publishes this record, and any dependent objects this record may refer to.

 In most regular cases, you'll want to use `publishRecursive`.